qbap/a7-ios7-downgrader/README.md

  - Add a boot splash screen
  - Test iPad mini 2 compatibility

- ## iOS 8 and iOS 9 Support
+ ## iOS 8+ Support

 as of right now the script supports up to ios 8 beta 4

+the keybags dont unlock on newer versions of ios 8 and thus results in a slide to upgrade screen

+this means iphone 6 support on ios 8 is out of the question

+but ios 9 support may be more feasible in the near future

 to support newer versions of ios, and subsequently iphone 6 and later we must first

-get a static sandbox patch working with `Kernel64Patcher` as it is required for newer ios to boot with seprmvr64 patches
+get a static sandbox patch working with `Kernel64Patcher` as it is required for ios 9 to boot with seprmvr64

-see https://files.catbox.moe/wn83g9.mp4 for a video example of why we need sandbox patches
+see https://files.catbox.moe/wn83g9.mp4 for a video example of why we need sandbox patches for ios 9

-once we statically patch out sandbox in the kernel, we should theoretically be able to boot ios 9 just fine

-ios 8 is more tricky because of the slide to upgrade screen situation

-ios 9 boots past the slide to upgrade screen, but is met with endless sandbox errors during boot

-the slide to upgrade screen is caused by "keybag never unlocked, ask after first unlock"

-in `dyld_shared_cache_arm64` there is `/System/Library/PrivateFrameworks/MobileKeyBag.framework`

-inside that framework are two notable functions

-`_MKBDeviceUnlockedSinceBoot`
-which should be patched to return 0x1

-`_MKBGetDeviceLockState`
-which should be patched to return 0x3

-however because it is inside of `dyld_shared_cache_arm64` i am unsure of how to patch it

-i was able to fix sideloading by patching the stubs for those external func calls inside `lockdownd` to make it think its unlocked

-but in order to fix not being able to access files and folders marked with `NSFileProtectionCompleteUntilFirstUserAuthentication` flag

-those two functions have to be patched in `MobileKeyBag.framework`

-this is important for data migration which is part of the first boot when u restore ios to a new ios version

-i hope all this makes sense& if someone can make that patch for me it would be greatly appreciated

-app store does not work on ios 8 beta 4, the version we use in the script, bcz of the aforementioned `MobileKeyBag.framework` mess

-it tries to install the app to /var but it cant bcz it is met with issues bcz of `NSFileProtectionCompleteUntilFirstUserAuthentication`

 ## Quirks